Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 # Discourse Analysis of the Australian Radio Talkback Corpus

+## 12/07/17
+I discovered that I was only looking at the first 10 files when creating art_list.
+I solved this issue but had to fix many transcription errors before my code would fully run again.
+I also discovered more transcription errors that I have fixed and a line that was inaudible.
+This line resulted in a "division by 0" error while counting average word length, but I solved this issue by making that cell a word length of 1 and a sentence length of 1.

+I will be re-analyzing the data to see how my conclusions have changed.

 ## 12/04/17
 ### Presentation:
 My Presentation is about ready, including a lot of Gender Analyses.
 I plan to keep my analyses in this new sheet, and to have data compilation